ArmanPasha/Dota2-Game-Predictor/README.md

     * A plot that shows the learning curve of the algorithm.
     * A plot that illustrates the dataset using x for Radiant win case and o for Dire win matches.
 Because there are three features, in order to plot a 2-D diagram, the score difference was used as the x-axis and average of gold and XP difference was used for the y-axis.
 Also, this plot includes a simple contour for seperating the win/lose case based on the parameter theta found by the logistic regression.
     * The accuracy of the algorithm for training data and test data.

+4. Alternatively, the `neuralnetwork.m` can be used for the same purpose.
+It uses a 5-layer architecture (3 hidden layers each has 5 units including bias units).